OmniChannel

 Toggle

-• What Is an Ad Server?
+• What Is an Ad Server and How Does It Work?

 • Types of Ad Servers

-• What Ad Servers Optimize For
+• What Do Ad Servers Optimize For?

 • Pros and Cons of an Ad Server

-• What Is a DSP?
+• What Is a DSP and How Does It Work?

 • Pros and Cons of a DSP

-• 1.
-Control vs Scale
+• Control vs Scale

-• 2.
-Guaranteed vs Auction-Based Buying
+• Guaranteed vs Auction-Based Buying

-• 3.
-Inventory Relationship
+• Inventory Relationship

-• 4.
-Targeting Logic
+• Targeting Logic

-• 5.
-Reporting and Attribution
+• Reporting and Attribution

-• Do Advertisers Need Both?
+• Do Advertisers Need Both a DSP and an Ad Server?

 • Frequently Asked Questions

-What Is an Ad Server?
+What Is an Ad Server and How Does It Work?

 An ad server is a technology platform that stores ad creatives, decides which creative serves to which placement, delivers that creative to the publisher or app, and records every impression, click, and interaction that follows.
+It does not discover new inventory.
+It does not bid in real-time auctions.
+Its job begins after the media-buying decision has already been made.

 Types of Ad Servers

-What Ad Servers Optimize For
+What Do Ad Servers Optimize For?

 Pros and Cons of an Ad Server

-Every time a user loads a page or opens an app, an ad opportunity becomes available.
-The DSP evaluates that opportunity in milliseconds: is this audience worth bidding on, at what price, and does this impression meet brand safety requirements?
-It bids, wins or loses, and either serves an ad or moves to the next opportunity.
-All of this happens before the page finishes loading.
+A demand-side platform (DSP) is a technology platform that advertisers and agencies use to buy digital ad impressions across multiple publishers, exchanges, and supply-side platforms through automated auctions in real time.
+Every time a user loads a page or opens an app, the DSP evaluates that opportunity in milliseconds: is this audience worth bidding on, at what price, and does this impression meet brand safety requirements?
+It bids, wins or loses, and moves to the next opportunity before the page finishes loading.

 Pros and Cons of a DSP